-Villers-Châtel Castle, locally known as Château de Villers-Châtel, lies in the village of the same name, in the Pas-de-Calais department in the Nord-Pas-de-Calais region in France.
+Villers-Châtel Castle, locally known as Château de Villers-Châtel, lies in the village of the same name, in the Pas-de-Calais department in France.

 Villers-Châtel Castle was first mentioned in 1269.
 In 1414 it was mentioned as an important stronghold, owned by the Lord of Gournai; Colard de Habarcq, during the siege of the nearby city of Arras.
 The De Habarcq family owned the castle until mid-16th century.